-Section 19(2)(b) of the Act also requires that the LAP shall be consistent with the objectives of the Development Plan and its core strategy.
-A key message of the section 28 Local Area Plan Guidelines for Planning Authorities (2013) (LAP Guidelines) is that consistency between local area plans and the core strategy of development plans is an essential requirement, particularly in relation to the quantum and location of lands identified for development.
+Section 19(2)(b) of the Act also requires the LAP to be consistent with the objectives of the development plan and its core strategy.
+A key message of the section 28 Local Area Plans Guidelines for Planning Authorities (2013) (LAP Guidelines) is that consistency between local area plans and the core strategy of development plans is an essential requirement, particularly in relation to the quantum and location of lands identified for development.